This article has been updated since it was first published in May 2025

 What to Do if You Don’t Know Whether Your Grandparent Was a Canadian Citizen

-If you were born outside of Canada and have a Canadian grandparent, you may soon be eligible to apply for Canadian citizenship — even if your parent was also born outside Canada.
-Thanks to the upcoming changes in Canada’s citizenship laws under Bill C-71, the door is opening wider for many second-generation individuals to reclaim their Canadian roots.
+If you were born outside of Canada and have a Canadian grandparent, you may soon be eligible to apply for Canadian citizenship, even if your parent was also born outside Canada.
+Thanks to the upcoming changes in Canada’s citizenship laws under Bill C-71 now Bill C-3, the door is opening wider for many second-generation individuals to reclaim their Canadian roots.

-Why This Matters: Bill C-71 and the End of the First-Generation Limit
+Why This Matters: Bill C-71 now Bill C-3 and the End of the First-Generation Limit

 That’s changing.

-Bill C-71 will remove this “first-generation limit”.
-Once the law is in effect, many second-generation Canadians born abroad — including those with a Canadian grandparent — will finally become eligible to apply for citizenship.
+Bill C-71 now Bill C-3 will remove this “first-generation limit”.
+Once the law is in effect, many second-generation Canadians born abroad, including those with a Canadian grandparent, will finally become eligible to apply for citizenship.

 However, eligibility still depends on one crucial fact: whether your grandparent was a Canadian citizen at the time of your parent’s birth.
 That’s why confirming your grandparent’s status is the essential first step.